Sharon Lia Robinson

 In 1986, I donated my Fat Activist papers to The Schlesinger Library on Women’s History, Radcliffe College, Cambridge, Massachusetts.

-I am delighted and grateful that my poem is included in the beginning of the Aunt Lute Books published anthology, with two of my essays from the initial collection, “Fat Women As Dancers” and “The Human Potential Movement: Judging People’s Humanity By Their Looks.”
+I am delighted and grateful that my poem is included in the beginning of the Aunt Lute Books published anthology, along with two of my essays from the initial collection, “Fat Women As Dancers” and “The Human Potential Movement: Judging People’s Humanity By Their Looks.”

 When Shadow on a Tightrope was first published in 1983, I was living in Somerville, Massachusetts, creating poetry, theater and dance to portray fat women in new and visionary ways; integrating the ideals of fat feminism with my artistic spirit.
 Several younger fat women were my dance students.